afarentino/poll/README.md

 For it's ease of use and ability to scale from 0 to n instances as-needed on demand I chose [Google Cloud Platform App Engine](https://cloud.google.com/appengine/docs).

+### GCP App Engine Deployment

+The following steps can be run from a local development environment shell.

+1. Create a GCP cloud account + download and install the gcloud command-line tool.
+2. Set the APP_MONGODB_CONN environment variable to the value consistent with your MONGODB Cloud Atlas cluster
+3. Change directories to the top-level directory of the poll project `cd $projectDir`
+3. Use the Gradle wrapper to run the bootJar task `./gradlew bootJar` > **Note** > Boot jar will be assembled and generated to $projectDir/build/libs
+4. Use the Gradle wrapper to run the custom generateAppYaml task `./gradlew generateAppYaml` (An updated app.yaml that contains the value of `APP_MONGODB_CONN` will be generated to `$projectDir/build/libs)`
+5. `cd $projectDir/build/libs`
+6. Run `gcloud app deploy ./poll-0.0.3.SNAPSHOT.jar --appyaml=./app.yaml`

+If deployment succeeds, GCP App Engine will share the URL of your deployed application with you in the console

 This kept costs down and allowed the application to be spun up only when users clicked a link shared with them via email.

 ## Limitations
 1. At this time, it is a heavy lift to design, add or display alternate questions.
 A configurable question provider would be a great feature to have.

-2. Deployment instructions (for each cloud platform) and automated steps to provision any required infrastructure (including the MongoDB Atlas database) would also be a nice-to-have.
+2. Deployment instructions (for additional cloud platform) and automated steps to provision any required infrastructure (including the MongoDB Atlas database) would also be a nice-to-have.

 ## Contributing